-(The first night of the protest was bad with tear gas & pepper spray on the protestors and this prompted a greater support for the rally but it is not something new here.
+(The first night of the protest in Hong Kong was bad with tear gas & pepper spray on the protestors and this prompted greater support for the rally but it is not something new here.
 Image source: http://www.dailymail.co.uk)

 Well thing for sure, my trip this time has been screwed up big time and need to be rescheduled.
-There’s plenty of work need to be done and the last thing I need now is for a prolonged public protest and plenty of uncertainty.
+There’s plenty of work that needs to be done and the last thing I need now is for a prolonged public protest and plenty of uncertainty.

-Couple of days before my departure, I managed to get my watch fixed and change the “leather” strap to the original strap that I had ordered online.
-Finally it was comfortable wearing my chronograph.
+A couple of days before my departure, I managed to get my watch fixed and change the “leather” strap to the original strap that I had ordered online.
+Finally, it was comfortable wearing my chronograph.
 The flight from KL was good as usual and this time, I even had plenty of space to my side, thanks to the flight not being that too full (I opted for a seat at the back and managed to lose the crowd in the process).

 According to the administration, top officials were still working from other locations because of safety concerns.
 Courier service for internal documents and office supplies remained suspended, off-site meetings were cancelled and disabled staffers were still unable to get to their workplaces.